Payment automation saves lives.

 - Simplifying digital payments

 - Making payments more flexible

-Now that you know how to evaluate online payment software, we’ll get into the details of what you should expect — maybe even demand — for your payment automation process.
+Now that you know how to evaluate online payment software, we’ll get into the details of what you should expect — maybe even demand — for your automated payment system.

-When you invest in payment automation, you should see clear “before” and “after” scenarios, felt immediately by your finance team.
+When you invest in payment automation, you should see clear “before” and “after” scenarios, felt immediately in your accounts payable department.
 If you don’t, it’s time to seek another online payment option.

 But what does a good before-and-after look like?
 Here are some of the most common problems a good payment automation process addresses:

 When your accounts payable process is manual, it looks something like this:

 But when you automate the accounts payable process, you’re eliminating many of these steps.
 Instead the process should look something like this: